tskit-dev/tskit/docs/data-model.md

 The correlated genealogical trees that describe the shared ancestry of a set of samples are stored concisely in `tskit` as a collection of easy-to-understand tables.
-These are output by coalescent simulation in `msprime` or can be read in from another source.
+These are output directly by software such as `msprime` or can be read in from another source.
 This page documents the structure of the tables, and the different methods of interchanging genealogical data to and from the tskit API.
 We begin by defining